These are the things I can do without,

-- "Pharaohs", the B-side to "Everybody Wants to Rule the World", incorporates the main melody of the song at its end, but it is much slower and instrumental (although it features a spoken word voice reading what appear to be weather forecasts).
+- "Pharaohs", the B-side to "Everybody Wants to Rule the World", incorporates the main melody of the single at its end, but it is much slower and instrumental (although it features a spoken word voice reading of what appears to be weather forecasts).

-- "Tears Roll Down" and "Laid So Low (Tears Roll Down)" share melodic and rhythmic elements, but the former is almost entirely instrumental and is mostly in 7/4, while the latter features a traditional chorus/verse structure and is mostly in 4/4 (although it uses polyrhythms).
+- "Laid So Low (Tears Roll Down)" is a redone version of the B-Side "Tears Roll Down" and shares melodic and rhythmic elements with its predecessor.
+While "Tears Roll Down" is almost entirely instrumental and is mostly in 7/4, "Laid So Low" features a traditional chorus/verse structure and is mostly in polyrhythmic 4/4.

 - "Break It Down Again" and "Raoul and the Kings of Spain" were given acoustic arrangements for B-sides; these were later included on the reissue of Raoul.